Sometimes, a tune previously a theme of a specific character

 - The intro music to the first maze of Pac-Man is only played when you hit Start, but since it's the very first thing you hear when you play it, it's currently an icon of the entire series.
 20th Anniversary Pac-Man World, in fact, plays a remix of this theme as soon as you enter a maze.

-- An example from MOTHER is "Eight Melodies (Queen Mary's Lullabye)", which also made remixed appearances in each subsequent game as well as, again, being part of one of the MOTHER remixes for Super Smash Bros..
+- MOTHER has "Eight Melodies (Queen Mary's Lullaby)", which also made remixed appearances in each subsequent game as well as, again, being part of one of the MOTHER remixes for Super Smash Bros..

-- Many of the subsequent Mega Men have gotten this treatment.
-Mega Man Zero has Clover, the theme song from the second MMZ game, particularly the fast-paced version that serves as the BGM for the intro stage.
+- Mega Man Zero has Clover, the theme song from the second MMZ game, particularly the fast-paced version that serves as the BGM for the intro stage.
 It's strange, because before he got his series, back in the Mega Man X series he actually got a completely new leitmotif for every game (except in X5 and X6) he was in, though the one from X1 reappears in Z1's intro stage.

 - The "Orc War Room" theme from Warcraft II plays in the game's main menu, and is thus considered its main theme.
 Some fans even think of it as the entire series' motif.